paul-hammant/analyze-mvn-deps/README.md

 ========================================================================
 Presently in use: edu.stanford.nlp:stanford-corenlp  models-english
- - a level        4 dependency among 3 (possibly transitive) uses

-2017-06-15 05:20  3.8.0
+   - a level 4 dependencies among 3 (possibly transitive) uses 2017-06-15 05:20  3.8.0
 2017-01-07 12:27  3.7.0
 2016-01-21 09:16  3.6.0